-Starting with the FortiOS 5.x Fortinet have a built-in iperf3 client so we can load test connected lines.
+Starting with the FortiOS 5.x Fortinet have a built-in iperf3 client in Fortigate so we can load test connected lines.
 If new to iperf, please read more here iperf.fr.

-- The version used (in 5.x and 6.x firmware so far) is 3.0.9.
+- The version of iperf used (in 5.x and 6.x firmware so far) is 3.0.9.
 This means it will not work with the iperf2 and its subversions.

 - The tool can work as CLIENT only, i.e. it does not accept -s option.
 This means we can NOT run iperf test between 2 Fortigates, one of the peers has to be some Linux/Windows server with iperf3 -s running.
 It does NOT mean we can test only one direction, though - the command accepts -R option for reverse traffic.

 - As you will see below, the command asks for Client and Server interfaces.
-The Server interface means on which interface the remote server is located.
-The Client interface means ... something, but it didn't matter what I put as long it was an enabled interface and it had an IP address.
+The Server interface means on which Fortigate interface the remote server is located.
+The Client interface means ...
+I guess where the client is located.
+For wan testing I put it the same interface as the server-facing one.

 - The tool accepts most of the command line options as a regular iperf3, except those mentioned already.